Keeping Track of All the Paperwork

 Here are some ideas that can help you keep track of your child’s records and other paperwork.

-Divide a loose-leaf notebook into sections, such as:
+Divide a three-ring binder into sections, such as:

 - Eye specialists

 - Individualized Family Service Plans (IFSPs) and Individualized Education Programs (IEPs)

 - Assessment reports